Showing posts with label artifacts. Show all posts

 I ordered gravy with sausage biscuits and a soda.

-After we finished breakfast, we began our journey west on Highway 72 toward Iuka, MS.
+After breakfast, we began our journey west on Highway 72 toward Iuka, MS.

 We traveled through several small towns, entering the interstate in Memphis.